List of Major League Baseball managers: San Francisco Giants

 The San Francisco Giants were originally established as the New York Gothams in 1883.
 In its -year history, the franchise has employed 36 managers.
 The first manager in franchise history was John Clapp.
 John McGraw leads the team in regular-season wins (2,583) and losses (1,790), games managed (4,424), and playoff wins (26) and losses (28).
 McGraw and Bruce Bochy's three championships each are tied for most all-time among Giants managers; other managers to win the league's championship with the franchise include Jim Mutrie (two), Durocher (one), and Bill Terry (one).
 Mutrie leads all Giants managers in winning percentage (.605).
 Hall of Famers to lead the team on the field include McGraw, Ward, Durocher, Terry, George Davis, Cap Anson, Buck Ewing, Mel Ott, and Frank Robinson—who became the first African-American manager in Major League Baseball when he was hired by the Cleveland Indians.
 Bruce Bochy managed the Giants from 2007 until his retirement in 2019.
-On November 12, 2019, Gabe Kapler was hired to be the club’s 37th manager.
+On November 12, 2019, Gabe Kapler was hired to be the club's 37th manager, but was fired at the end of the 2023 MLB season, so Kai Correa served as the 38th manager on an interim basis for the final three games.
+On October 25, 2023 Bob Melvin was hired as the team's 39th manager.
+Melvin was fired after 2 disappointing seasons.
+The Giants hired Tony Vitello as manager on October 22, 2025.